arslanalperen/Numerical-Differentiation-Methods/README.md

 ![26](/images/27.png)

-these values are obtained(Figure 26).
+these values are obtained(Figure 27).

 If the data group to be calculated with 50 ms ∆t value is calculated,

 ![27](/images/28.png)

-these values are obtained(Figure 27).
+these values are obtained(Figure 28).

 Values were calculated for 25 and 10 ms, but they were not added to avoid extending the report unnecessarily.

-To see the difference better, the values obtained for all ∆t values can be plotted on a graph(Figure 28).
+To see the difference better, the values obtained for all ∆t values can be plotted on a graph(Figure 29).

 ![28](/images/29.png)

-When looking at the points where convergences end, it can be seen that the curve with the lower ∆t value converges better(Figure 29).
+When looking at the points where convergences end, it can be seen that the curve with the lower ∆t value converges better(Figure 30).

 ![29](/images/30.png)